haiwen/seafile-docs-cn/deploy/server.md

 | Default is 12001.
 If it's been used by other service, you can set it to another port.
 |-
 | httpsever  port
-| The TCP port used by Seafile httpserver
+| The TCP port used by Seafile fileserver
 | Default is 8082.
 If it's been used by other service, you can set it to another port.
 |-
 |}